-Our services include treatment for aneurysms and cerebrovascular disease, brain tumors, epilepsy, spine and head trauma, hydrocephalus and pituitary tumors.
-We offer skull base and spinal neurosurgery, pediatric neurosurgery and deep brain stimulation surgery.
+Our neurosurgery services include treatment for aneurysms and cerebrovascular disease, brain tumor treatment, epilepsy surgery, treatment for spine and head trauma, hydrocephalus treatment, and pituitary tumor treatment.
+We also specialize in skull base surgery, spinal neurosurgery, pediatric neurosurgery, and deep brain stimulation surgery.
 Our clinicians look first to nonsurgical and minimally invasive procedures that meet patient care goals, and then consider more invasive or surgical options as indicated.

-The Department provides advanced adult neurosurgery services in Chapel Hill and at a growing number of regional offices that include Hillsborough, Pinehurst and South Boston, Virginia.
-We offer pediatric clinics in Chapel Hill, Raleigh, Sanford and Wilmington.
+UNC Neurosurgery provides advanced adult neurosurgery services in Chapel Hill and at a growing number of regional neurosurgery clinic locations that include Hillsborough, Pinehurst and South Boston, Virginia.
+We offer pediatric neurosurgery clinics in Chapel Hill, Raleigh, Sanford and Wilmington.
 Our clinical team includes eight Chapel Hill neurosurgeons, three regional neurosurgeons, one neuro-oncologist, one physiatrist, four nurse practitioners and four nurses.
 The neurosurgery facilities include a state-of-the-art spine and imaging center that offers a full range of treatment options and an on-site team.
 We also offer a 16-bed neuroscience ICU at UNC Hospitals.